-V. Profit Variance: This represents the difference between budgeted profit and actual profit.
-The formula is: Profit Variance = Budgeted Profit - Actual Profit
+Profit Variance is the difference between budgeted profit and actual profit.
+This represents the difference between budgeted profit and actual profit.
+The formula is:

+Profit Variance = Budgeted Profit - Actual Profit

-(i) Price Variance: It shall be equal to the price variance calculated with reference to turnover.
+(i) Price Variance: Profit Price variance is the difference between standard and actual profit on actual volume of sales.
+It shall be equal to the price variance calculated with reference to turnover.
 It represents the difference of standard and actual profit on actual volume of sales.
 The formula is: